Primexz/lndnotify/README.md

 ## Configuration

 > [!TIP]
-> The full configuration options can be found in the[example config file](config.example.yaml).
+> The full configuration options can be found in the [example config file](config.example.yaml).

 Create a configuration file `config.yaml`: